-Beginning with version 4.2.1, two different WAAS software images are available, as follows:
+Two different WAAS software images are available, as follows:

 - Universal-Includes Central Manager and Application Accelerator functionality.
 You can use this type of software file to upgrade either a Central Manager or an Application Accelerator device but this software file is significantly larger, so for Application Accelerator devices we recommend using the Accelerator only image. - Accelerator only-Includes Application Accelerator functionality only.
 You can use this type of software file to upgrade only an Application Accelerator device.